sww1235/edc-mux-board/README.md

 Use ATSAMD21J18A microprocessor (ARM Cortex M0+), with separate ethernet mac+phy chip (probably Wiznet W5500).

-use  TLV320AIC3206 from TI for the headset connections.
+Use  TLV320AIC3206 from TI for the headset connections.
 (Integrated stereo headphone amplifier along with ADC for mic).

 Use Master clock with clock buffers to provide MCLK for CODECs, and FPGA.